idaholab/moose/framework/doc/content/help/development/analyze_jacobian.md

 ## Tips

-- Use a `RandomIC` on each variable to make sure that the values and gradients of your variables are non-zero to avoud trivial Jacobians.
+- Use a `RandomIC` on each variable to make sure that the values and gradients of your variables are non-zero to avoid trivial Jacobians.
 - Reduce the mesh in size to greatly speed up the analysis.
 This can be done with the `-r` and `-s` options.